Edouard94/Amplicon-high-throughput-ONT-sequencing/README.md

 # Amplicon-high-throughput-ONT-sequencing
 ONT sequencing of protist and microsporidia 18S/28S amplicons, including raw data and analyses, is provided in this repository.

-Data produced and analyses performed by E. Besette and S. Edwards.